gcanti/fp-ts/docs/Map.md

 ## fromFoldable

-Create a Map from a foldable collection of key/value pairs, using the specified function to combine values for duplicate keys.
+Create a map from a foldable collection of key/value pairs, using the specified function to combine values for duplicate keys.

 **Signature** (function) [Source](https://github.com/gcanti/fp-ts/blob/master/src/Map.ts#L683-L699)